 High school students may enroll in college concurrently with high school to extend learning or accumulate college hours.
 Credit earned through dual credit counts for college and high school credit and fulfills high school graduation requirements if the college course covers required state curriculum.
 Courses may occur face to face or through distance learning.
-To take college courses, students must meet TSI requirements and receive both campus and parent prior approval.
+To take dual credit courses, students must meet TSI requirements.
+Students must also receive both campus and parent prior approval to take a dual credit or dual enrollment course.
 For enrollment in dual credit courses, PSAT scores may be used for eligibility.
 PSAT results with the following scores may document college readiness, according to the Texas Higher Education Coordinating Board changes to their Rule 4.85.